 Kimball Facility.
 On April 2, 2003, Region VII of the U.S. Environmental Protection Agency ("EPA Region VII") in Kansas City, Kansas, served a Complaint, Compliance Order and Notice of Opportunity for Hearing ("CCO") on the Company's subsidiary which operates an incineration facility in Kimball, Nebraska.
 The CCO stems from an inspection of the Kimball facility between April 8 and 10, 2002.
 Thereafter, EPA Region VII issued a Notice of Violation ("NOV") for certain alleged violations of RCRA.
 The Company responded to the NOV by letter and contested the allegations.
 After extensive settlement negotiations, on February 23, 2004, the Company and EPA Region VII executed a Consent Agreement and Final Order that included a Supplemental Environmental Project ("SEP").
 The Company will be required to perform and account for the SEP in accordance with the EPA's SEP Policy.
-The SEP will involve cleaning out chemicals from high school laboratories, art departments and other campus locations, with all such work to be performed by the Company's subsidiaries, in lieu of the payment of any further civil penalties.
+The SEP will involve cleaning out chemicals from high school laboratories, art departments and other campus locations, with all such work to be performed by the Company's own trained field chemists.
+The SEP will also include the proper packaging, labeling, manifesting, transportation, and ultimately disposal, recycling or re-use of these chemicals at the hazardous waste treatment, storage and disposal facilities owned and operated by the Company's subsidiaries, in lieu of the payment of any further civil penalties.
 The Company will have two years to complete the performance of the SEP, and any remaining amounts then still owed and outstanding will have to be paid in cash at that time, as calculated pursuant to a sliding scale formula that reduces the amount of cash that will be owed as more of the environmental services are rendered over the two-year period.
 At December 31, 2004, the Company had accrued \$132 thousand for its SEP liability.